NSF’s Discovery Files Podcast

 Episodes

 Implantable medical devices are creating new therapeutic and monitoring solutions for many complex health conditions.
 However, wireless medical devices are susceptible to malicious attacks.
-Kaiyuan Yang, assistant professor of electrical and computer engineering at Rice University, discusses biomedical security and developing hacker-resistant implants.
+Kaiyuan Yang, associate professor of electrical and computer engineering at Rice University, discusses biomedical security and developing hacker-resistant implants.

 QR Code Security